Release overview

 Lists key release dates and deadlines.

-PM and R&D meetings
+PM and PDE meetings

 Updates are provided on upcoming key dates and/or features as needed.